-Manticore Search is a multi-storage database designed specifically for search, including full-text search.
+Manticore Search is a multi-storage database specifically designed for search, with robust full-text search capabilities.

-Manticore Search is an open-source database that was created in 2017 as a continuation of Sphinx Search engine.
-We took all the best from it, significantly improved its functionality, fixed hundreds of bugs, rewrote the code almost completely and kept it open-source!
-That all has made Manticore Search a modern, fast, light-weight and full-featured database with outstanding full-text search capabilities.
+As an open-source database (available on GitHub), Manticore Search was created in 2017 as a continuation of Sphinx Search engine.
+Our development team took all the best features of Sphinx and significantly improved its functionality, fixing hundreds of bugs along the way (as detailed in our Changelog).
+With nearly complete code rewrites, Manticore Search is now a modern, fast, and light-weight database with full features and exceptional full-text search capabilities.

 - Over 20 full-text operators and over 20 ranking factors